A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Nonabelian Poincar e Duality for -framed manifolds

 This space is the fiber in \autoref{eq:quasifib2}.
-The connectedness of the base space by the inductive hypothesis~\autoref{item:induct2} implies that of the total space.
+The connectedness of the base space given by ~\autoref{item:induct2} then implies the connectedness of the total space.

 We next show the inductive case of \autoref{item:induct1}.
-Commuting geometric realization with finite product and fixed point, the left vertical map of \autoref{equ:quasifib} is a product of maps
+Commuting geometric realization with finite products and with fixed points, the left vertical map of \autoref{equ:quasifib} is a product of maps

-These maps are weak equivalences by \cite[Theorem 12.3]{MayGILS}.
-By the inductive hypothesis~\autoref{item:induct1}, the right vertical map is a weak equivalence.
+Since we have $d_{\nu}(K_{i,j}) \geq k+1$, these maps are weak equivalences by \cite[Theorem 12.3]{MayGILS}.
+By~\autoref{item:induct1}, the right vertical map is a weak equivalence.
 Comparing the long exact sequences of homotopy groups, this implies that the middle vertical map is also a weak equivalence. \end{proof}

-\begin{rem} Non-equivariantly, supposing that $\mathrm{dim}(X)=m$, Miller \cite[Cor 2.22]{Miller} observed that the theorem is also true if $K_n$ is only $(m-1)$-connected for all $n$, since the only thing that fails in the proof is \autoref{item:induct2} for $k=m$.
-Equivariantly, one needs \autoref{item:induct2} to hold for $k<d_\nu(e)$.
-So an equivariant stingy man can only relax the assumption to $K_n^H$ being $\min\{d_\nu(H), d_\nu(e)-1\}$-connected for all $n$ and $H$. \end{rem}
+\begin{rem} Non-equivariantly, Miller \cite[Cor 2.22]{Miller} observed that the theorem is also true if $K_n$ is only $(\mathrm{dim}(X)-1)$-connected for all $n$, since the only thing that fails in the proof is the claim \autoref{item:induct2} for $k=\mathrm{dim}(X^e)$.
+Equivariantly, one needs \autoref{item:induct2} to hold for all inductive steps of $k<d_\nu(e)$.
+So we can only relax the assumption to the following extent: If $K_n^H$ is $\min\{d_\nu(H), d_\nu(e)-1\}$-connected for all $n$ and $H$, then the natural map \autoref{eq:MapToSset} is a weak $G$-equivalence.
+This is an improvement only when $d_{\nu}(H) = d_{\nu}(e)$, that is $d_\nu(H) \geq \nu(K)$ for all $K \subset H$. \end{rem} Nevertheless, when $X = \Sigma Z$ and $Z$ is of \dimension $\nu$, so that $X$ is of \dimension $\nu+1$, we can relax the assumption further. \begin{cor} If $Z$ is a finite-dimensional based $G$-CW complex and $K_{\bullet}$ is a simplicial $G$-space such that for any $n$, $K_n$ is $\mathrm{dim}(Z)$-connected, then the natural map \autoref{eq:MapToSset}